 To encourage and enrich international partnerships between art museums and to deepen research and dialogue, for the next two years the foundation offers Convening Grants for Internationally Collaborative Exhibitions.
 An institution may apply for a convening grant even if it has applied (or plans to apply) separately for general exhibition support for the same project.
 Proposals for convening grants and general exhibition support are each considered on their own merits; grant approval in one program does not guarantee grant approval in the other.

-NOTE: Though there are three deadlines for Convening Grants for Internationally Collaborative Exhibitions per fiscal year (July 1– June 30), grants will be awarded only while funds last; therefore institutions are advised to apply as early as possible within a given year (with September being the first deadline in each annual cycle).
+NOTE: Though there are multiple deadlines for Convening Grants for Internationally Collaborative Exhibitions per fiscal year (July 1– June 30), grants will be awarded only while funds last; therefore institutions are advised to apply as early as possible within a given year (with September being the first deadline in each annual cycle).

 Eligibility & Application Information